Inflectra/rapise-documentation/docs/Intro/framework.md

 ![Param Dropdown](../Guide/img/framework_dropdowns.png)

+#### Dropdowns for Page Objects

+In Rapise 8.3, we’ve introduced support for a local Dropdowns.xlsx file for [Page Objects](../Guide/Frameworks/pageobjects.md).
+This is particularly useful because Page Objects created in [Framework Mode](../Guide/Frameworks/frameworks.md) can be shared across multiple frameworks, and there may also be [Public Page Objects](../Guide/Frameworks/pageobjects.md#public-page-objects).

 ### Config.xlsx

 There is a [Config](../Libraries/Global.md#SetConfigPath) file, that may be used for further [Global.GetProperty](../Libraries/Global.md#getproperty) and [Global.SetProperty](/Libraries/Global/#setproperty).
 This is an easy way to read and store various input configuration data: logins, URLs as well as output data (i.e. Internal Invoice ID used in the subsequent test cases).